ram-polisetti/DataEngineering/Week1/IngestingNYTaxiToPostgres/notes.md

     -p 8080:80 \
     --network=pg-network \
     --name=pgadmin \
-    dpage/pgadmin
+    dpage/pgadmin4
 ```

-- here the name is not important because we are not connecting any container to pgadmin whereas we need connection to postgresdb to access the data
+- here the name is not important because we are not connecting any container to pgadmin whereas we need connection to postgresdb to access the data.
+- Login using credentials "admin@admin.com" and "root"
+  - Right click on servers
+  - create new server
+  - hostname -> pg-database
+  - username -> root
+  - password -> root
+- Then go to databases and inspect the ny_taxi database